Skokoo/ImCurvin/ScreenShots/ScreenShots.md

 This output will be displayed when the '-rec' option is executed.

 ![3](Payload.jpg)
 This output will appear if the '-shwpld' option is enabled.
+(Space2Comment and RandomCase only)

 ![4](RTBUS.jpg)
 Read this if you HAVE NOT YET, to prevent unintended actions.
 Or read it on Mode.md.